-Mogul Millennial held our first event in Dallas, Texas.
-The event, Sip & Spin, included a spin exercise class, low calorie cocktails, light, healthy bites, and a bomb gift bag at the end.
+Shortly after launching our startup, Mogul Millennial held our first in-person event in Dallas, Texas called Sip & Spin.
+Sip & Spin included networking for Black professionals and entrepreneurs, a spin exercise class at a Black-owned facility, low calorie cocktails by a Black-owned mixologist, healthy bites, and a bomb gift bag at the end.

 As entrepreneurs and busy professionals, we can all attest that it is easy to get lost in our schedule and lose sight of what matters that most – our health.
 Because exercise is first class in relieving stress, clearing thoughts, and giving energy, we wanted our attendees to have a good time sweating out their stress from work and life (and then of course we wanted them to enjoy a few libations afterwards because cocktails are life).